SourceNinja/sourceninja-ruby/README.md

 What is the sourceninja gem?
 ---------------------------
-The sourceninja gem is a gem that can be included in your rails application to allow seamless integration with SourceNinja.
-The sourceninja gem will send all of your gem files and versions to SourceNinja to begin managing your open source libraries.
+The sourceninja gem is a gem that can be included in your Rails application to allow seamless integration with SourceNinja.
+The sourceninja gem will send SourceNinja the list of the gem names and gem versions that you are using to begin managing your open source libraries.

 In a non-Rails environment, a script is included for processing a Gemfile.lock and uploading it to SourceNinja.